Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling: Abstract

 \section{Abstract}

 We show that chaos-assisted tunneling (CAT) imposes an intrinsic limit to the protection of Kerr-cat qubits.
-In the static effective description, tunneling between the quasi-degenerate cat states can be exponentially suppressed, ensuring long lifetimes.
-However, our Floquet analysis reveals that when the nonlinearities increase, chaotic states mediate tunneling between the cat states, producing large quasi-energy splittings.
+In the static effective description, tunneling between the quasidegenerate cat states can be exponentially suppressed, ensuring long lifetimes.
+However, our Floquet analysis reveals that when the nonlinearities increase, chaotic states mediate tunneling between the cat states, producing large quasienergy splittings.
 We compute tunneling rates using both full quantum simulations and semiclassical WKB theory, finding quantitative agreement and confirming that the splittings are directly linked to chaos.
 These results provide the first evidence of CAT in the Kerr-cat qubit and demonstrate that chaos sets a fundamental bound on the coherence of dynamically protected superconducting qubits.

 The realization of fault-tolerant quantum hardware relies on qubits with long coherence times and robust intrinsic error suppression.
 The Kerr-cat qubit (KCQ) \cite{Grimm2020, mirrahimi2014dynamically} encodes logical states in coherent-state superpositions stabilized by two-photon driving and Kerr nonlinearity.
-In the effective static picture, tunneling between the two quasi-degenerate states can be parametrically suppressed, providing hardware-efficient protection against bit-flip errors \cite{venkatraman2024drive,refFrance}.
+In the effective static picture, tunneling between the two quasidegenerate states can be parametrically suppressed, providing hardware-efficient protection against bit-flip errors \cite{venkatraman2024drive,refFrance}. {Larger Kerr nonlinearities are actively pursued in next-generation superconducting circuits, since the nonlinear timescale $1/K$ governs the speed and selectivity of cat-based gate protocols and nonlinear control operations \cite{Heeres2017,Eickbusch2022, Grimm2020,frattini2024observation,Lescanne2020,puri2017engineering,Frattini2018}.
+Exploring the strongly nonlinear regime is therefore essential for assessing the ultimate performance limits of Kerr-cat qubits.}

 This effective description, however, neglects the strongly nonlinear and periodically driven nature of the physical device.
 The actual implementation -- typically a superconducting Kerr oscillator with parametric drive -- can host classical chaos when nonlinearities increase.
 Recent studies have connected chaotic behavior in Kerr oscillators to delocalization phenomena \cite{GarciaMata2024effectiveversus}, to the destruction of excited-state quantum phase transitions \cite{cejnar2021excited,chavez2024driving,garciamata2025impact}, and to the onset of chaos in coupled superconducting systems \cite{goto2021chaos,Berke2022,Borner2024,Cohen2023,benha2025kerr}.
 In Ref.~\cite{benha2025kerr} instead it is shown that in present-day Kerr-cat implementations, tunneling is dominated by multimode and multiphoton resonances.
 Their mechanism is \emph{extrinsic}, arising from buffer-mode hybridization.